shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     -->
     </canvas>
     <aside class="notes">
         <b>In terms of the assets size, we can see that it is hard to compete with the native implementation.
-Stencil however has great results. as well, the difference is the VDOM that needs to be shipped as well.</b>
+Stencil however has great results as well.
+The difference is the Virtual DOM code needs to be shipped as well.</b>
         <b>Polymer and Angular Elements are not optimized out of the box as far as I could see.</b>
     </aside>
 </section>